Richard Mosse's Infrared and Incoming series*

 Note: Moria was destroyed by fire in September 2020.

-*The text and works from the Infrared and Incoming series by Richard Mosse were originally published in the UN 75th anniversary issue of CENTERPOINT NOW "Are we there yet?”, the publication and ©2020 of World Council of Peoples for the United Nations, co-produced with Streaming Museum.
+*Infrared and Incoming series by Richard Mosse are featured in Centerpoint Now ©2020, World Council of Peoples for the United Nations, UN 75th anniversary special edition "Are we there yet?" co-produced with Streaming Museum.